conrad619/rakwireless-docs/docs/Product-Categories/WisDuo/RAK811-Breakout-Board/Datasheet/README.md

 />

 ### Hardware
-The hardware specifications are categorized into five parts that discuss the interfacing, pinouts, and standard values of the board in terms of electrical, mechanical, and environmental.
-These categories include tabular data and diagrams of the RAK811 WisBee Breakout Module.
+The hardware specification is categorized into five parts.
+It discusses the interfacing, pinouts, and its corresponding functions and diagrams.
+It also covers the electrical, mechanical, and environmental parameters that include the tabular data of the functionalities and standard values of the RAK811 WisBee™ Breakout Module.

 #### Interfaces